franzbu/HAeating/README.md

 This is a screenshot of a possible HA dashboard with two example rooms (the four sections with the diagrams are hardware-specific and might and probably will look entirely different on your dashboard).

-Below you see a dark-mode one:
+Below a screenshot in dark mode:

 <img width="924" height="532" alt="Screenshot 2026-02-17 at 8 04 22 AM" src="https://github.com/user-attachments/assets/32b9a76a-f5c5-4db7-a06a-e69e7604f3b8" />